Bobclinton/ToDo/README.md

 # ToDo
-ToDo API that shows the tasks one is do to
+ToDo API that shows the tasks one is to do.